 Why choose Marjorie P. Lee?

-Working with all the major hospitals in the Cincinnati area, we’re proud of our low readmission rate for patients who come to us for short-term rehab back to hospitals.
+Working with most of the major hospitals in the Cincinnati area, we’re proud of our low readmission rate for patients who come to us for short-term rehab back to hospitals.
 They are less than half the average readmission rates in the area and is an indicator of the high standards and expert team we have here for medical care, wellness programs and physical therapy.